 Students need to complete documentation regarding their immunization history during the enrollment process.
-Students are not required to have immunizations as part of the enrollment process but must have all required immunizations before entering externship or clinicals.
 The following table outlines which vaccines or tests are required for each program.
-All tests and vaccines that are required for the program are covered by tuition, supplies, and fees as outlined in the Enrollment Agreement.

-Hepatitis B ТВ TDaP MMR Varicella Seasonal Flu COVID-19 Dental Assisting 1 st in series only, titer test, or declination Not Required Not Required Not Required Not Required Not Required May be Required by Clinical Extern Sites

-Dental Hygiene Full 3-part series or titer test 2-Step PPD Vaccine or Titer Test Vaccine or Titer Test Vaccine or Titer Test Not Required Diagnostic Medical Sonography Full 3-part series, titer test, or declination One time blood draw Vaccine, Booster or Titer Test Vaccine or Titer Test Vaccine or Titer Test Vaccine Vaccine Medical Assisting 1 st in series only, titer test, or declination 2-step PPD Vaccine, Booster or Titer Test Vaccine or Titer Test Vaccine or Titer Test Vaccine May be Required by Clinical Extern Sites Medical Equipment Repair Technology Full 3-part series, titer test, or declination 2-step PPD Vaccine, Booster or Titer Test Vaccine or Titer Test Vaccine or Titer Test Vaccine May be Required by Clinical Extern Sites Practical Nursing Full 3-part series, titer test, or declination One time blood draw Vaccine, Booster orTiter Test Vaccine orTiter Test Vaccine orTiter Test Vaccine Vaccine
+Hepatitis B ТВ TDaP MMR Varicella Seasonal Flu COVID-19 Dental Assisting 1 st in series only, titer test, or declination Not Required Not Required Not Required Not Required Not Required May be Required by Clinical Extern Sites Dental Hygiene Full 3-part series or titer test 2-Step PPD Vaccine or Titer Test Vaccine or Titer Test Vaccine or Titer Test Vaccine Not Required Diagnostic Medical Sonography Full 3-part series, titer test, or declination One time blood draw Vaccine, Booster or Titer Test Vaccine or Titer Test Vaccine or Titer Test Vaccine Vaccine Medical Assisting 1 st in series only, titer test, or declination 2-step PPD Vaccine, Booster or Titer Test Vaccine or Titer Test Vaccine or Titer Test Vaccine May be Required by Clinical Extern Sites Practical Nursing Full 3-part series, titer test, or declination One time blood draw Vaccine, Booster or Titer Test Vaccine or Titer Test Vaccine or Titer Test Vaccine Vaccine

-Tetanus Pre-Exposure Rabies Covid-19

-Veterinary Technology Vaccine must be up to date May be required by Clinical Extern
+Tetanus Pre-Exposure Rabies Covid-19 Veterinary Technology Vaccine must be up to date May be required by Clinical Extern Sites

-Sites